 “Happy New Year … Happy New Year … Happy New Year … HAPPY-NEW-YEAR!!!”
-I spat repeatedly to each of the faces looking back at me on the computer screen.
+I spat repeatedly to the faces looking back at me on the computer screen.

 It was New Year’s Day, and the students and I decided we’d have a little check-in.
-The fact that none of them were required to meet with me today, but wanted to, made me feel beyond good.
-The past year had been challenging, and the year ahead was looking like it would have some hurdles to jump as well, but a feeling of optimism about the world coming back to life this year seemed to be catching on.
+The fact that none of them were required to meet with me this day, but wanted to, made me feel beyond good.
+The past year had been challenging, and the year ahead was looking like it would have some hurdles to jump as well, but a feeling of optimism about the world coming back to life seemed to be catching on.

-Personally, I had other things on my mind when this meeting began.
-Last night both of my grandparents had been brought to the hospital by ambulance.
-My grandfather had been diagnosed with Covid, and now my grandmother was not feeling well either.
+Personally, I had other things on my mind when this meeting of ours began.
+The night before both my grandparents had been brought to the hospital by ambulance.
+My grandfather had been diagnosed with Covid-19, and now my grandmother was not feeling well either.
 All I could think about was how scared they must be.
-But these faces on the screen needed me right now…so I did my best to focus….
+But these faces on the screen needed me right then, so I did my best to focus.

-“From The Ashes, A New Life Is Born,” something a friend once said to me, was the quote now stuck to my head.
-All of us came to this little in-prompt-to meeting with a quote we hoped would describe the year 2021.
-We all wrote the words on a sticky note and stuck them to our foreheads to wear.
-It was silly, yes, but we were all feeling comfortable enough to be silly together…which meant I was making progress.
-Reading all of their quotes, I could see that they had taken my instructions seriously.
-Every-single-one satisfied our objective: “Pick a quote that will feed the 400-Pound Mate in your head.”
-A reference I could now see clearly that they understood (it meant to pick something that would help keep them mentally tough).
+“From The Ashes, A New Life Is Born,” something a friend once told me, was the quote now stuck to my head.
+All of us came to this little meeting with a quote we hoped would describe the year 2021.
+We all wrote our quotes on a sticky note and stuck them to our foreheads.
+It was silly, yes, but we were all feeling comfortable enough to be silly together, which meant I was making progress.

-I responded to Pras, “Just so you all know.
+Hoping not to sound negative with my students, I followed my statement by saying, “—Just so you all know.
 I’ve offered to stay on and not get paid.
 Unfortunately, it’s a liability to have me in the school with you like that.
-But we can still have check-ins like these.
-Principal Sam can’t officially approve our meetings…but what she doesn’t know won’t hurt her.
-Do you get what I’m saying?”
+But we can still have check-ins like these if the funding does not go through.
+Principal Sam can’t officially approve our meetings, but what she doesn’t know won’t hurt her.”

 After a short discussion, they accepted the reality of the situation: There was very little chance that I’d be seeing them at school after term two came to a close.